Edited by Godfrey Baldacchino

-A pdf version of the book is available for sale at Can$29.95.
-Contact Island Studies Press here
+A PDF version of the book is available for sale through Island Studies Press.

 - professionals, particularly physical and social scientists, who are interested in islands, work on them, spend time on them and/or live on them;

 - students and scholars – especially research-driven academics and graduate students – who wish to consider islands conceptually or analytically as a backdrop to other continental episodes;